intel/sawr/sawr_master/INSTALL.md

 Use `help` with `dxl_monitor` if you run into trouble.
 The `reset1` command is also useful as it resets the servo to its factory settings.

+We use the factory default baud rate of 1,000,000 in our motor driver so there is no need to change that.

 Install librealsense
 --------------------